AzuraCast/azuracast.com/src/content/docs/docs/user-guide/promoting-your-station.md

 ## Icecast Header Directories

 These directories receive metadata updates via custom headers provided directly in your Icecast stream.
-They require using Icecast to broadcast rather than Shoutcast or HLS.
+They require using Icecast to broadcast rather than SHOUTcast or HLS.

 :::tip
 Adding custom Icecast headers requires that the "Enable Advanced Settings" system setting is enabled in AzuraCast.
 An installation administrator can enable this setting at any time from the web interface.